-Table 1-3: Mineral Point Open Pit Mineral Resource Statement
+Table 1-3: Summary of Mineral Point Open Pit Mineral Resources at the End of the Fiscal Year Ended December 31, 2024

-- 1. Mineral Resources have an effective date of December 31, 2024. - 2.
-Mineral Resources are the portion of Mineral Point that can be mined profitably by open pit mining method and processed by heap leaching. - 3.
-Mineral Resources are below an updated topographic surface. - 4.
-Mineral Resources are constrained to economic material inside a conceptual open pit shell.
-The main parameters for pit shell construction are a gold price of \$2,175/oz Au, a silver price of \$26.00/oz, average gold recovery of 77%, average silver recovery of 40%, open pit mining costs of \$3.31/tonne, heap leach average processing costs of \$3.47/tonne, general and administrative cost of \$0.83/tonne processed, gold refining cost of \$1.85/oz, silver refining cost of \$0.50, and a 3% royalty (Section 19.1). - 5.
-Mineral Resources are reported above a 0.1 g/t Au cutoff grade. - 6.
-Mineral Resources are stated as in situ. - 7.
-Mineral Resources have not been adjusted for metallurgical recoveries. - 8.
+- 1. Mineral resources have an effective date of December 31, 2024. - 2.
+Mineral resources are the portion of Mineral Point that can be mined profitably by open pit mining method and processed by heap leaching. - 3.
+Mineral resources are below an updated topographic surface. - 4.
+Mineral resources are constrained to economic material inside a conceptual open pit shell.
+The main parameters for pit shell construction are a gold price of \$2,175/oz Au, a silver price of \$26.00/oz, average gold recovery of 77%, average silver recovery of 40%, open pit mining costs of \$3.31/tonne, heap leach average processing costs of \$3.47/tonne, general and administrative cost of \$0.83/tonne processed, gold refining cost of \$1.85/oz, silver refining cost of \$0.50, and a 3% royalty (Section 16.1). - 5.
+Mineral resources are reported above a 0.1 g/t Au cutoff grade. - 6.
+Mineral resources are stated as in situ. - 7.
+Mineral resources have not been adjusted for metallurgical recoveries. - 8.
 Reported units are metric tonnes. - 9.
 Reported table numbers have been rounded as required by reporting guidelines and may result in summation discrepancies.